mane-adwait/tools-basics/README.md

 For windows installation refer to the official documentation: <https://docs.python.org/3/using/windows.html>

-# Setup Virtual Environment and Install Packages:
+# Setup the Virtual Environment and Install Packages

 ## Linux and MacOS